 Sunscreen can be confusing.
 We get it.
 There are so many different formulas, acronyms, and filters to understand.
 A big question we get asked all the time is about chemical vs physical sunscreen.
+To make matters more confusing, the right term for "physical" is actually "mineral".
 If this has got you scratching your head too, keep reading to find out what the differences are and which one is right for you.

 What is a UV filter?

 So, to start, let's get into what a UV filter is.
 Just like a queen to her crown, UV filters are what makes our SKINSCREEN™, SPFs.
 They're the active ingredients responsible for doing all the hard work; protecting our skin from those harmful sun rays.
 Fun!
 There are a lot of different ingredients that can do this, like zinc oxide or Tinosorbs.
 All these UV filters have different benefits and can be suited to certain skin types or conditions too.
 This is reflected in how we describe the SKINSCREENS™; eg, Lean Screen contains zinc as a UV filter, which doubles as being a fab anti-inflammatory ingredient for soothing sensitive skin.